Deductive pragmatism

-The invention of this new methodology represented a watershed for research in complicated public health issues.
-It liberated public health research from medical and clinical research methods that have been restricted to situations of single or few etiological factors and single or few outcomes.
-And it has, therefore, opened the door wide for public health research to conveniently and accurately assess the complexities of health-related phenomenon and dilemmas.
+The invention of this new methodology represented a watershed for research into complicated public health issues.
+It liberated health research from medical and clinical research methods that had been restricted to situations of single or few etiological factors and single or few outcomes.
+It has, therefore, opened the door wide for public health research to conveniently and accurately assess the complexities of health-related phenomenon and dilemmas.